f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-To upload the qkview file to iHealth using the API use the following POST PI call:
+To upload the qkview file to iHealth using the API use the following POST AI call:

 .. code-block:: bash

     POST https://{{Appliance4_IP}}:8888/restconf/data/openconfig-system:system/f5-system-diagnostics-qkview:diagnostics/f5-system-diagnostics-ihealth:ihealth/f5-system-diagnostics-ihealth:upload

-Below is the body of the POSt API call:
+Below is the body of the POST API call:

 .. code-block:: json